 E: Explain your citation

 RACE is a structure to help students answer passage-based, short response questions in a formal style, with using clear reasons and evidence from the text, and to provide concluding statements.

 This strategy is especially helpful for struggling writers and students with disabilities, but it can also be helpful scaffolding for all students.
 It teaches students to do what good writers do naturally—re-stating the question in a complete sentence, answering all parts of the question, citing evidence and fully explaining.

 Why use the RACE Strategy?

 When I was in school, no one ever taught me about the RACE strategy, but I think I did it instinctively.
-That’s because I was a strong reader and writer.
-Not all students have the same abilities, and need more support.
+I was an avid reader, which made me a strong writer.
+Not all students have the same background experiences, and need they will more support.
 That’s why I love RACE.